KristianSmilenov/hapi-restful-api-example/README.md

 Database setup
 --------------

-* Download the 'net' database from NMS appliance and upload it locally to mysql server. (you can also use the backup scripts located `\\KRISPC\Shared\NetDB`
+* Download the 'net' database from NMS appliance and upload it locally to mysql server.
+You can also use the backup scripts located `\\KRISPC\Shared\NetDB`
 * Set database configuration in /src/config/constants.js.
 By default main database is called `net` and the one for testing purpuses - `net_test`

 Run